-The proposed dwelling will be constructed from multi red clay facing brickwork with a natural slate roof and grey UPVC windows and doors.
+The proposed dwelling will be constructed from render and natural stone with a natural slate roof and grey UPVC windows and doors.

 A parking and turning area is proposed in front of the dwelling, This will be finished with permeable concrete pavers and provides sufficient space to accommodate multiple vehicles.